 Knowledge is power, and when it comes to the solar industry, the ability to know your product inside and out will allow you to edge your competition.
 Solar power generates a lot of questions and this is especially true during a preliminary estimate and meeting.
 Knowing the local laws, incentives and the product your company sells will go a long way in securing projects and enticing customers.
 We have seen far too many companies fail to answer all of the questions on the first meeting to only lose the contract to a more knowledgeable salesperson later that month.

 Solar has branched out from a single panel for the consumer market to a market that is continually growing and developing new state of the art options.
 Due to this expansion, your competition might be utilizing different technology than yourselves, and the ability to quickly run through pros and cons can help customers know they have chosen the right company.
 Invest some time and money into market research and see what the other guys are selling, this will help you position your brand to best serve your bottom line and your customers.

 A company that refuses to educate themselves will get passed in an instance by their competitors, and part of your daily routine should be looking at the latest and greatest within the market.
-From research and development to upcoming changes to legislation, you need to be up on the latest news to help your company adapt to changes, and keep your edge on your competition.
+From research and development to upcoming changes to legislation, you need to be up on the latest solar and solar sales news to help your company adapt to changes, and keep your edge on your competition.

 If you are in the job market and looking to help accelerate the global transformation to clean energy, check out our open roles!